The biggest fear for many home sellers is having their house sit on the market.

 Make sure you understand how much is getting paid to your brokerage and how much is being offered to the buyer’s brokerage.

-Because some agents will try to slip this past you.
+Because some real estate agents will try to slip this past you.

 You will technically pay the entire commission to your brokerage, and your brokerage offers a certain percentage to the buyer’s brokerage.